-The “human freaks” supposedly cataloged by the British scientists include a mermaid, a terrifying “human crab,” and the unfortunate Edward Mordrake, who would soon become an enduring urban legend.
+The “human freaks” supposedly cataloged by the British scientists included a mermaid, a terrifying “human crab,” and the unfortunate Edward Mordrake, who would soon become an enduring urban legend.

-As The Post reported, Edward Mordrake [or Mordake as he was originally called] was a young, intelligent, and good-looking English nobleman who had everything one could ask for from life.
-With all these great blessings, however, came a terrible curse.
-In addition to his handsome, normal face, Mordake possessed a terrifying disfigurement: another face on the back of his head.
+As the Post reported, Edward Mordrake (originally spelled Mordake) was a young, intelligent, and good-looking English nobleman, as well as a “musician of rare ability.”
+But with all of his great blessings came a terrible curse.
+In addition to his handsome, normal face, Mordrake possessed a terrifying disfigurement: another face on the back of his head.

-Edward Mordrake was constantly plagued by his “devil twin,” which kept him up all night whispering “such things as they only speak of in hell.”
-The young lord was eventually driven mad and took his own life at the age of just twenty-three, leaving behind a note ordering the evil face be destroyed after his death, “lest it continues its dreadful whispering in my grave.”
+Mordrake was constantly plagued by his “devil twin,” which kept him up all night whispering “such things as they only speak of in hell.”
+The young lord was eventually driven mad and took his own life at the age of 22, leaving behind a note ordering the evil face be destroyed after his death, “lest it continues its dreadful whispering in my grave.”

 Edward Mordrake’s story experienced a recent resurgence in popularity, thanks in part to the TV series American Horror Story.

-Lest modern readers think they are so much wiser than their Victorian forebearers that they could never be taken in by such an absurd tale, only a few days before the writing of this article a photo supposedly depicting the remains of Mordrake’s head went viral.
+Lest modern readers think they are so much wiser than their Victorian forebearers that they could never be taken in by such an absurd tale, in 2018 a photo supposedly depicting the remains of Mordrake’s head went viral.

 This is not the first time a photo of the cursed nobleman has seized the public’s attention; however, like all of the others, it is far from authentic.

 The gruesome Janus-like skull is, in fact, just a papier-maché artist’s imagining of what Edward Mordrake might have looked like.
 The artist has gone on record stating it was created entirely for entertainment purposes.
 The other famous photo that is often mistakenly labeled as authentic is the work of a different artist, this one done in wax.